-(v) Equality
+(w) Equality

 As part of our equalities responsibilities, we publish our equality objectives and progress against the targets to ensure that all groups in our community have a voice, can be heard and know how we make our decisions.
-A revised equality policy was adopted by Cabinet in March 2016 and our latest performance update was published on our website in March 2018.
+A revised equality policy was adopted by Cabinet in March 2016.

-(w) Whistleblowing
+(x) Whistleblowing